 Conrad at The Grand LA details

-The Conrad Los Angeles will be opening in 2022 at The Grand LA.
-The hotel will be located in downtown Los Angeles, and will feature 305 guest rooms spread across 28 floors.
+The Conrad Los Angeles at The Grand LA has opened as of July 2022.
+The hotel is located in downtown Los Angeles, and features 305 guest rooms spread across 28 floors.

-The Conrad will feature an elevated indoor & outdoor lobby with views of the Walt Disney Concert Hall, a 16,000 square foot rooftop terrace with a pool deck overlooking downtown, a spa, a gym, several dining outlets, and 12,000 square feet of meeting and event space.
+The Conrad has an elevated indoor & outdoor lobby with views of the Walt Disney Concert Hall, a 16,000 square foot rooftop terrace with a pool deck overlooking downtown, a 7,000 square foot spa with seven treatment rooms, a gym, several dining outlets, and 12,000 square feet of meeting and event space.

 For those not familiar with The Grand LA, this is a new billion dollar mixed-use development designed by Frank Gehry.
-It will feature 176,000 square feet of retail and dining space, more than 400 residences (in a separate 39 floor tower), and a public plaza with landscaped, open terraces.
+It features 176,000 square feet of retail and dining space, more than 400 residences (in a separate 39 floor tower), and a public plaza with landscaped, open terraces.

 How this fits into Hilton’s LA portfolio